mgrimace/Homelab/README.md

 ### NVME - main drive

-- Proxmox as the main 'OS' - it manages the virtualization: https://www.proxmox.com/en/
+- Proxmox as the main 'OS' - it manages the virtualization: https://www.proxmox.com/en/ and the primary storage for the various VMs and LXCs
   - VM1: Open-media vault or Unraid (to share the second SSD media drive as a NAS and to the other VMs)
-  - VM2: ubuntu with Plex + the various 'arr' softwares in containers (note I ended up using separate LXCs for both, using ibramenu)
-    - Dockstarter seems to be an easy way to set up the required software: https://dockstarter.com
-    - Ibramenu is a potential alternative, which seems to have a focus on Plex in particular and may be better integrated (e.g., setup and integrated properly with hardlinks and trash guides, see below): https://ibramenu.io/
-  - VM3 or LXC: Calibre (ebook) server for our various Kindles/Kobos
-    - Likely this will consist of Calibre which is needed to organize the database (and serves as the main GUI) + Calibre Server (?) + Calibre web (?) which is a web front-end.
-This looks like it will be complicated, especially with Readarr integration.
-  - LXC1: homebridge (to make smarthome stuff appear in apple homekit, offloaded from pi zero).
-See scripts link below.
-  - VM4 (?): Something to run python scripts and bots, maybe a light ubuntu or dietpi or something small
-  - VM5 (?): minecraft server
+  - Separate Linux Containers (LXCs) for each service, e.g., LXC1 = Plex, LXC2 = Arrs, LXC3 = Calibre and so on.

 ### SSD - media storage